Harry Dashboard

-Harry Dashboard, pen-name of the Australian newspaper poet identified as James Riley (1795–ca.1860), who also wrote under other pseudonyms including “Felix.”
+Harry Dashboard, pen-name of the Australian newspaper poet identified as James Riley (c.
+1795–ca.1860), who also wrote under other pseudonyms including "Felix."

 Early years

-James Riley (or Ryley) was born in Cork, Ireland, in 1795.
+James Riley (or Ryley) was born in Cork, Ireland, in about 1795.
 In 1824 he was tried at the Old Bailey in London for the theft of two shillings, convicted and sentenced to seven years transportation, arriving in New South Wales in August 1825 aboard the convict transport "Minstrel."
 Assigned to Rev. Thomas Reddall at Campbelltown as a labourer (though he was a clerk by calling), and then to Major George Druitt at Mount Druitt, probably as a schoolmaster, Riley was granted his Certificate of Freedom in 1831.